 UMN Twin Cities boasts a top ranked men's ice hockey team.
 About 11.0% of UMN Twin Cities applicants send their SAT scores, which average about 1,315.
 Want to learn more about University of Minnesota - Twin Cities' campus?
 Take a virtual tour.

 Every student who is interested in Computer Science has to take a look at Carleton College.
 The CompSci degree program at Carleton is highly focused.
 Students who like a more relaxed life will enjoy the school's position in the little town of Northfield, Minnesota.

 It's hard to find a better school than Gustavus Adolphus College if you want to pursue Computer Science as a major.
-Gustavus Adolphus College computer science students receive 4.1% more than the standard compsci grad.
+After getting their bachelor's degree, CompSci students generally make about $54,324 in their early careers.
 This is a wonderful opportunity for students who opt for the beauty of a simple college town.

 Because of the school's excellent four-year graduation rate of 77.6%, college students usually accumulate significantly less debt than they would at other schools.
 Sports enthusiasts will enjoy watching the college's top-ranked men's soccer team as they play at home and on the road.
 Watch some school videos to learn more about what being on campus is like.